What is a Pip in Forex Trading

 Pip Value = (Pip Size × Lot Size × Contract Size) / Current Price

-Why Are Pips Important?
+Why Are Pips Important

 Pip Value Examples (Simple)